-A delegation in these financial regulations to a Chief Officer shall permit further delegation to other officers provided that the terms of the delegation are clearly documented.

-- Delegations can only operate within the separate statutory entities of the COPCC and the Constabulary.
-Delegations from the Commissioner and/or the Commissioner's staff to an officer of staff member of the Constabulary are prohibited under section part 1, chapter 3 (18) of the Polic Reform and Social Responsibility Act 2011. - More detailed Financial Rules to supplement these Regulations, shall be issued by the JointConstabulary's Chief Finance Officer after consultation with the with the Commissioner's CFC and the Chief Executive. - Chief Officers are responsible for ensuring that all employees, contractors and agents are aware of the existence and content of these Financial Regulations and that they are complied with. - Breaches of Financial Regulations may result in disciplinary proceedings and, potentially, criminal action.
-Such cases shall be reported to the PCCJoint CFO and CCCFO who shall determine, after consulting with the Monitoring Officer, whether the matter shall be reported to the Commissioner and/or Chief Constable.
-Further guidance is set out in Section F. - The Commissioner and all officers and staff have a duty to abide by the highest standards of probity (i.e. honesty, integrity and transparency) in dealing with financial issues. - The Financial Regulations shall only be suspended by a formal decision of the Commissioner.
+- A delegation in these financial regulations to a Chief Officer shall permit further delegation to other officers provided that the terms of the delegation are clearly documented. - Delegations can only operate within the separate statutory entities of the GOPCC and the Constabulary.
+Delegations from the Commissioner and/or the Commissioner's staff to an officer or staff member of the Constabulary are prohibited under section part 1, chapter 3 (18) of the Police Reform and Social Responsibility Act 2011. - More detailed Financial Rules to supplement these Regulations, shall be issued by the Joint Chief Finance Officer after consultation with the Chief Executive. - Chief Officers are responsible for ensuring that all employees, contractors and agents are aware of the existence and content of these Financial Regulations and that they are complied with. - Breaches of Financial Regulations may result in disciplinary proceedings and, potentially, criminal action.
+Such cases shall be reported to the Joint CFO who shall determine, after consulting with the Monitoring Officer, whether the matter shall be reported to the Commissioner and/or Chief Constable.
+Further guidance is set out in Section F. - The Commissioner and all officers and staff have a duty to abide by the highest standards of probity (i.e. honesty, integrity and transparency) in dealing with financial issues. - The Financial Regulations shall only be suspended by a formal decision of the Commissioner following consultation with the Joint Chief Finance Officer.
+It is anticipated that the suspension of financial regulations would be highly unlikely to occur.